vpilo/homeassistant_electrolux_status/README.md

 ### Supported and tested devices

+This list is not exhaustive as your appliance may work even if not present here
 - ELECTROLUX EDH803BEWA - UltimateCare 800
 - ELECTROLUX EW9H283BY - PerfectCare 900
 - ELECTROLUX EWF1041ZDWA - UltimateCare 900 AutoDose